Baby Carrier Weight Limits

 Can Baby Carriers Cause Hip Dysplasia?

-The main finding from this study is the following “Our study demonstrates that wide-base baby carriers hold a baby’s hip in a position that is not significantly different than the Pavlik harness, meaning that babywearing in a wide-base carrier likely promotes healthy hip development”.
+A recent study found that wide base baby carriers position a baby’s hips in a way that is not significantly different from the Pavlik harness, a medical device used to treat hip dysplasia.
+This suggests that babywearing in a wide base carrier may actually support healthy hip development.

 What Should I do If My Baby Seems Uncomfortable in the Carrier?